eduard-permyakov/permafrost-engine/README.md

 Permafrost Engine is licensed under the GPLv3, with a special linking exception.

-## Contributing ##
+## Comments/Questions ##

-Wishing to contribute to the development of the project or simply wanting to make a question or comment regarding the source code?
+Comments or questions regarding the project or the source code?
 E-mail: edward.permyakov@gmail.com